 All of these images are quite strong and represent the emotional tumult one might experience on this important night.
 It is not entirely clear at this point how the speaker feels about the events that are taking place “today.”
-All the reader is aware of is that it has been a powerful and moving day.
+All the reader knows is that it has been a powerful and moving day.

 In the next four lines, the speaker goes on to finish a phrase she began in line six.
 There, she was looking into a candlestick, searching out her own face.
 She saw herself there, but as it turns out in line seven, she saw “nothing.”
 Just like the wind, her thoughts and perception are changing.

 The husband has gone out to look at the “floods” that might’ve occurred due to the rainfall and she is going to check on the chickens in the “chicken-run.”
-She makes it where she is going and then has set the pail down and “stare.”
-When she looks around her she see that everything is related to the wind.
+She makes it where she is going and then sets the pail down and “stare.”
+Looking around her, she sees that everything is related to the wind.
 It is in the “clouds and forests” as well as in the “thrashing of” her “apron.”
-She can also look to the clothesline and see it in the movement of the laundry.
+She can also look at the clothesline and see it in the movement of the laundry.

-The speaker goes on to speak of the wind as something which her actions turn around.
+The speaker speaks of the wind as something which her actions turn around.
 It is the joy of her new marriage.
-Now, everything she does is going to be improved by the reminders of her love.
+Now, everything she does will be improved by the reminders of her love.
 This is seen in the previous lines as she looks around her and notices the wind touching every element of the landscape.

-In the next lines, Larkin makes use of a metaphor comparing the love the speaker feels to a thread and her actions to the beads that turn on that thread.
+In the next lines, Larkin uses a metaphor comparing the love the speaker feels to a thread and her actions to the beads that turn on that thread.
 Everything is based around this new, all-encompassing emotion.

 The speaker asks another question.
 This time she wonders if she’ll ever be allowed to sleep or rest now that her life has changed so positively.
 Things will not, she thinks, ever go back to how they were before.